-16. Foreign Subsidiaries Governance Structure
+15. Foreign Subsidiaries Governance Structure

-The Bank as at 31 December, 2018 has four (4) foreign subsidiaries, two (2) local subsidiaries and two (2) representative offices.
+The Bank as at 30 June, 2019 has four (4) foreign subsidiaries, two (2) local subsidiaries and one (1) representative office.
 Their activities are governed by the foreign subsidiaries governance structure put in place by the Group Head Office to ensure efficient and effective operations.
 The framework establishes the scope, method of performance management, periodic reviews and feedback mechanism for operating within the local laws in their jurisdiction.